-Below are the ingredient lists for the streusel and the cake.
-The streusel and cake use the same base ingredients - flour, sugar, butter and spices.
+Below are the ingredient lists for this blueberry coffee cake with streusel topping.
+The streusel and cake use the same base ingredients - flour, sugar, butter, and spices.
 Each component plays a part, plus the recipe is versatile, so you can easily make certain substitutions.
 See the details below.

 - All-Purpose Flour